AndrewLo42/getFacebookInsights/README.md

 - Find a way to obtain leads that are listed on Business Suite but not through APIs
     - Might be bugged on FaceBook's end?
 - Get accurate reach number (Might be different due to Facebook error?
 Sometimes their own numbers on business suite don't even add up)
+- Potentially find a way to refresh API tokens?
+    - Long term token at the very least

 # HOW TO USE
 ## As a dev